Joban-Bhangu77/SkyGuardian-AI/README.md

 🦅 Sky Guardian AI

-AI-Powered Cloud, Network & Security Analysis Platform (Local ML Edition) Created with purpose, discipline and a vision for world-class engineering.
+AI-Powered Cloud, Network & Security Analysis Platform (Local ML Edition) Built with discipline, purpose, and a vision for world-class engineering.

 ░░ About Sky Guardian AI — And Why I Built It

-Hi, I’m Jobanjit Singh — a Cloud, Network, DevOps & Security Engineer who believes infrastructure should be intelligent, predictive and self-healing.
+Hi, I’m Jobanjit Singh — a Cloud, Network, DevOps, and Security Engineer who believes modern infrastructure should be intelligent, self-aware, and predictive.

-After years of resolving outages, debugging production issues, and protecting cloud networks, one thing became clear:
+After years of handling outages, debugging logs, fixing broken configs, and managing distributed systems, I realized something important:

-There must be a smarter and more automated way to understand systems.
+There must be a smarter way to understand and protect systems.

-Sky Guardian AI is my attempt to build that intelligent guardian — a local-AI platform that analyzes logs, detects anomalies, evaluates cloud risks, and recommends fixes without relying on paid APIs.
+Sky Guardian AI is my personal attempt to build that smarter way — a platform that thinks like an engineer, analyzes like an AI, and protects like a guardian.

-This project is not just technical — it’s personal, tied to my long-term vision to grow into a world-class engineer and build a future in the United States.
+This project represents my engineering identity and my long-term mission to contribute to advanced AI-powered infrastructure engineering in the United States.

 ░░ What Sky Guardian AI Does

-Sky Guardian AI is a fully offline AI/ML powered platform that:
+Sky Guardian AI is a fully offline, local-ML-powered intelligence platform that:

-Understands and analyzes logs

-Detects abnormal activity

-Clusters similar errors using embeddings
+Analyzes logs through pattern detection

-Highlights anomalies using ML
+Detects anomalies using ML models

+Groups similar issues using embeddings

+Highlights high-risk events and unusual behavior

-Scans cloud-style configurations
+Scans cloud-style configs for misconfigurations

-Identifies security gaps

-Suggests intelligent remediation steps
+Suggests intelligent recommendations

-Generates human-readable incident summaries
+Generates clean incident summaries

-All using local machine learning models, making it secure, lightweight and production-friendly.
+All without any APIs.
+No keys.
+No cost.
+Pure engineering + local AI.

 ░░ Why This Project Matters to Me

+This project is deeply personal.

-Because this is the exact kind of engineering I want to build in the US — secure, automated, intelligent systems that solve problems before humans notice them.
+It reflects my passion for Cloud, DevOps, Networking, Security, and AI — and the type of intelligent automation I want to build professionally in the US tech industry.

+It's not just code.
+It's a statement of discipline, ambition, and engineering vision.

-Sky Guardian AI represents:
+Sky Guardian AI is the perfect intersection of:

-my discipline

-my learning journey
+Cloud + Networking

+Security + DevOps

-my AI foundations
+AI + Automation

-my cloud + networking expertise

-and my long-term commitment to innovation

-This project is both technical work and personal evolution.
+Real-world problem solving

+This is the engineering path I want to pursue for the next decade.

 ░░ My Skillset Behind This Project
 Cloud Engineering

-VPC, IAM, routing, subnets, load balancing, monitoring, automation
+VPCs, Subnets, Routing, IAM, VPN, Load Balancers, Monitoring & Cloud Automation

 Network & Security

-Firewalls, VLANs, routing protocols, threat analysis, Zero Trust
+VLANs, Firewalls, Routing Protocols, Threat Detection, Zero Trust, Log Analysis

 DevOps & SRE

-CI/CD, Terraform, observability, incident response, automation
+CI/CD, Terraform, Linux, Automation, Observability, Incident Response

 AI & Python

-Python automation, scikit-learn, TinyBERT/MiniLM embeddings, clustering, anomaly detection
+Python scripting, scikit-learn, embeddings (MiniLM), TinyBERT/DistilBERT, ML anomaly detection

-Sky Guardian AI is where all my expertise comes together.
+Sky Guardian AI brings all of these skillsets together into one meaningful system.

 ░░ Core Modules
 1️⃣ LogSense — Local AI Log Intelligence Engine

-Reads & classifies log files

-Extracts patterns

-Groups similar errors using embeddings
+Parses structured/unstructured logs

+Counts severity levels

+Creates embeddings for similarity

-Detects anomalies with ML
+Detects anomalies

+Clusters repeated issues

-Generates summaries & insights
+Generates clean summaries

-2️⃣ CloudSense — Cloud Configuration Risk Scanner (Upcoming)
+2️⃣ CloudSense — Cloud Configuration Scanner (Planned)

-Reads JSON/YAML cloud configs
+Reads JSON/YAML configs

 Detects risky security groups

-Identifies open ports / weak rules
+Identifies open ports / wide rules

-Suggests cloud hardening
+Suggests cloud hardening steps

+Produces risk heatmaps

-3️⃣ AutoResponder — AI Incident & Playbook Generator (Upcoming)
+3️⃣ AutoResponder — AI Remediation Engine (Planned)

-Root-cause narratives

-Remediation recommendations

-Severity scoring

-Playbook templates
+Produces root-cause insights

+Suggests remediation actions

+Predicts severity

+Generates playbooks

 ░░ Project Architecture
 SkyGuardian-AI/